ARU1-TEAM/Ubuntu-complete-install/README.md

 ~~~
 Once you know it's location.
 You have to copy and paste it in `~/.config/picom/picom`.
 Some directories might not be existing, in this case you will have to create them.
 If you don't have a `picom.conf` file, you can copy one form the repositroy in `I3wm/picom/picom.conf`.
+And finally put `exec_always --no-startup-id picom --experimental-backends` in your `~/.config/i3/config` file to run picom.

 ### Uninstall i3wm